ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-limitations}

 Yes.
-You can create 10 backup policies per account and up to 750 backups of a volume or a file share.
+You can create 10 backup policies per account in a region.
+You can create up to 750 backups of a volume or a file share.
 For other limitations of this release, see [Limitations in this release](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-limitations).

 ## How do I create a volume from a backup?
 {: faq}